Crime prevention: Types

 Primary prevention addresses individual and family-level factors correlated with later criminal participation.
 Individual level factors such as attachment to school and involvement in pro-social activities decrease the probability of criminal involvement.

 Family-level factors such as consistent parenting skills similarly reduce individual level risk.
-Risk factors are additive in nature.
-The greater the number of risk factors present the greater the risk of criminal involvement.
-In addition there are initiatives which seek to alter rates of crime at the community or aggregate level.
+Risk factors are additive in nature: the greater the number of risk factors present, the greater the risk of criminal involvement.
+In addition, there are initiatives which seek to alter rates of crime at the community or aggregate level.

-For example, Larry Sherman from the University of Maryland in Policing Domestic Violence (1993) demonstrated that changing the policy of police response to domestic violence calls altered the probability of subsequent violence.
+For example, Larry Sherman of the University of Maryland, in Policing Domestic Violence (1993), demonstrated that modifying police response policies to domestic violence calls influenced the likelihood of repeat incidents.
 Policing hot spots, areas of known criminal activity, decreases the number of criminal events reported to the police in those areas.
 Other initiatives include community policing efforts to capture known criminals.
 Organizations such as America's Most Wanted and Crime Stoppers help catch these criminals.

 Secondary prevention uses intervention techniques that are directed at youth who are at high risk to commit crime, and especially focus on youth who drop out of school or get involved in gangs.
-It targets social programs and law enforcement at neighborhoods where crime rates are high.
-Much of the crime that is happening in neighbourhoods with high crime rates is related to social and physical problems.
+It targets social programs and law enforcement in neighborhoods where crime rates are high.
+Much of the crime that is happening in neighborhoods with high crime rates is related to social and physical problems.
 The use of secondary crime prevention in cities such as Birmingham and Bogotá has achieved large reductions in crime and violence.
 Programs such as general social services, educational institutions and the police are focused on youth who are at risk and have been shown to significantly reduce crime.

 Tertiary prevention is used after a crime has occurred in order to prevent successive incidents.
 Such measures can be seen in the implementation of new security policies following acts of terrorism such as the September 11, 2001 attacks.

-Situational crime prevention uses techniques focusing on reducing on the opportunity to commit a crime.
-Some of techniques include increasing the difficulty of crime, increasing the risk of crime, and reducing the rewards of crime.
+Situational crime prevention uses techniques focusing on reducing the opportunity to commit a crime.
+Some of the techniques include increasing the difficulty of crime, increasing the risk of crime, and reducing the rewards of crime.

 Situational crime prevention

 Introduction and description

 Situational crime prevention (SCP) is a relatively new concept that employs a preventive approach by focusing on methods to reduce the opportunities for crime.
 It was first outlined in a 1976 report released by the British Home Office.
 SCP focuses on the criminal setting and is different from most criminology as it begins with an examination of the circumstances that allow particular types of crime.
 By gaining an understanding of these circumstances, mechanisms are then introduced to change the relevant environments with the aim of reducing the opportunities for particular crimes.
-Thus, SCP focuses on crime prevention rather than the punishment or detection of criminals and its intention is to make criminal activities less appealing to offenders.
+Thus, SCP focuses on crime prevention rather than the punishment or detection of criminals, and its intention is to make criminal activities less appealing to offenders.

 SCP focuses on opportunity-reducing processes that: